pasabanov/SvgCompress/README.md

 `-r`, `--recursive` Recursively process directories
 `-f`, `--remove-fill` Remove `fill="..."` attributes
 `--svgo` Use SVGO if it exists in the system
+`--svgz` Compress to .svgz format with gzip utility after processing

 ## Examples
 1. Compress a single SVG file: